awslabs/landing-zone-accelerator-on-aws/reference/sample-configurations/aws-best-practices-education/README.md

 * Using the IDE of your choice.
 Update the `homeRegion` variable at the top of each config to match the region you deployed the solution to.
 * Update the configuration files to match the desired state of your environment.
 Look for the `UPDATE` comments for areas requiring updates, such as e-mail addresses in your `accounts-config.yaml`
-* Review the contents in the `Security Controls` section below to understand if any changes need to be made to meet organizational requirements.
+* Review the contents in the `Security Controls` section below to understand included controls specific to Education customers, and if any changes need to be made to meet organizational requirements.
 * Commit and push all your change to the `aws-accelerator-config` AWS CodeCommit repository.
 * Release a change manually to the AWSAccelerator-Pipeline pipeline.